vitormoschetta/ViThor.HttpTracing/README.md

 `[ced6398d-36a2-4f0c-80c2-c78e91274d0d]` is a tracking code that can be received in the header with the term `X-Correlation-ID`.

-If an `X-Correlation-ID` is not passed then this library will generate a random value to track request and response.
+If an `X-Correlation-ID` is not received in the HTTP header, this library will generate a random value to pass along to other services (if needed) and track the response with the same ID.

 ## Installation